safetyscissors/jittery-jerboa/README.md

 # Jittery Jerboa.
 ## Ubuntu 14.04 Leap Mouse Controller.
 A different kind of mouse.
 Its used **ONLY** to supplement a mouse.
 When its more convenient to not touch anything or use gesture based hotkeys.
 I used and tweaked on it for 4 months or so.
-From work, to home, to the starbucks.
 A C++ app i run on startup.

-## Why you want to use this
+## Problems with leapPy

-The core principle is that the LEAP mouse is a great secondary mouse input
++ Anytime your hands are too high, they automatically start triggering your mouse.
-+ You primarily use a normal mouse
++ Scaling is bad.
+Its too precise to move across the screen, or too fast to click a button.

-+ You hate that anytime your hands are too high, they automagically do stuff
+## Why you want to use this.

-+ You have *fun* coworkers that love to give you a hand.
-Literally three or four hands trying to click poweroff.
++ This is a left hand shortcut gestures and movement to supplement a mouse.
-+ You use linux and pyLeapMouse is the only other option
++ Only starts tracking your hand when you "pinch" the cursor.
-+ You eat burritos at your desk, or do howtos on lacquering wood.
++ Perfect for reading online without touching anything with cheeto hands.

-## You dont want to use this
+## You dont want to use this if

 + You actually want to use the LEAP to **REPLACE** your mouse
-+ You'd rather make your own. its fun!
-A challenge!
++ You'd rather make your own.
 This is not the example your looking for.
-[The legit sdk](https://developer.leapmotion.com/documentation/cpp/index.html?proglang=current) is actually really good.

 ## Using jerboa

 + start listener - in terminal, ./JitteryJerboa.
 Needs to be run in that directory.
 + pick up the mouse - left hand only, push your thumb against your hand.
 + let go of the mouse - point your thumb away from your hand.